-1.1.1 These procedures apply to entities ("Customers") who own high voltage transmission and/or generation facilities interconnected to CenterPoint Energy's 69kV, 138kV, or 345kV transmission system.
-Customer, as used in this document, includes Customer's authorized contractors or agents.
-The Customer is responsible for ensuring that the provisions in this document are applied to facilities that may be owned by others and that are interconnected to the Customer's facility at the same voltage at which the Customer's facility is interconnected to CenterPoint Energy's (CNP) transmission system.
-CNP, as used in this document, refers to CenterPoint Energy.
+1.1.1 This procedure applies to entities ("the Customers") who own high voltage transmission and/or generation facilities interconnected to CenterPoint Energy Houston Electric, LLC's ("CNP") 69 kV, 138 kV, or 345 kV transmission system.
+Customer, as used in this document, includes the Customer's authorized contractors or agents.
+The Customer shall ensure that the provisions in this document are applied to facilities that may be owned by others and that are interconnected to the Customer's facility at the same voltage at which the Customer's facility is interconnected to CNP's transmission system.